Google to meet French regulator on privacy policy

 Google has already provided a 94-page response to a CNIL questionnaire on the new policy, which took effect in March.

+"We are not totally satisfied with their responses so we have set up this meeting to discuss the issues with Google," CNIL president Isabelle Falque-Pierrotin told Reuters in an interview.

-"We want to untangle the precise way that specific personal data is being used for individual services, and examine what the benefit for the consumer really is," added Falque-Pierrotin.
+"We want to untangle the precise way that specific personal data is being used for individual services, and examine what the benefit for the consumer really is," she explained.

-Under its new system, Google consolidated 60 privacy policies into one and completed its ability to pool the data collected on users across its services, including YouTube, Gmail and its social network Google+
+Under its new system, Google consolidated 60 privacy policies into one and began pooling data it collects on individual users across its services, including YouTube, Gmail and its social network Google+.

 The Mountain View, California-based search giant says this allows it to better tailor search results and improve services for consumers.
 Users are not allowed to opt out.